 A project of the Partnership for a New American Economy

-According to analysis by the Pew Hispanic Center, Tennessee’s foreign-born population grew by almost 60 percent between 2000 and 2011.
+According to data from the American Community Survey, Tennessee’s foreign-born population grew by almost 30 percent between 2000 and 2013.
 The biggest change was in immigrants from Mexico, who increased 2,166 percent between 1990 and 2000, and now make up about one-third of all foreign-born residents in Tennessee.
 Immigrants from India and China are the next largest groups, in contrast to 1990 when German-, UK- and Canadian-born immigrants were the largest groups.

 Percent of state’s population that is immigrant

 Top countries of origin

 Between 2008 and 2018, STEM fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
 For Tennessee, fixing the US immigration system so that it is easier for students trained in America to remain in the country after graduation will be critical.
 In 2013, almost than one in three students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 Almost 60 percent of students earning engineering PhDs from Tennessee schools in recent years were noncitizens.

 Share of Engineering PhDs who were temporary residents (2006-2010)